 As Tornike Razmadze, CTO of crypto casino Fortunejack.com has put it,

 “Fairness and transparency are watchwords for this latest evolution of gaming, wherein the process of drawing numbers and making payouts is demystified, at least to the extent that a player can verify that they were not unduly disadvantaged or, even worse, swindled.”

 As a result, crypto casinos don’t require audits by third-party companies to ensure they’re operating a fair enterprise.
 This contrasts with traditional online casinos, which use random number generator (RNG) software to determine the results of online casino games.
 When gambling at these sites, the golden rule is to always stick to operators who are licensed and regulated by respected authorities like the UK Gambling Commission and the Malta Gaming Authority.
 Their seal of approval confirms that the RNG software is independently audited to ensure fair play.
 Without such confirmation, players will have to go on trust alone.

-While crypto gambling sites do have attributes that many users like – such as the provably fair algorithm and the ability to make financial transactions anonymously on the blockchain – the fact remains that the vast majority of gamblers around the globe remain with traditional online casinos and sports betting sites.
+While crypto gambling sites have attributes that many users like – the provably fair algorithm and the ability to make financial transactions anonymously on the blockchain, the fact remains that the vast majority of gamblers around the globe remain with traditional online casinos and sports betting sites.
+Find more details about how crypto gambling works.
 Some of these gambling operators do accept, say, Bitcoin payments along with debit cards, e-wallets, and so on, but right now, it’s still far from a mainstream way to make deposits and cash out winnings.
-Visit here to know more about crypto gambling.

 It’s telling, for example, that the UK Gambling Commission still sounds a note of caution regarding the rise of cryptocurrency betting.
 The regulatory body cites “associated risks” such as the fact that “there is no central authority that supports the value of digital currency” and – more ominously – the “history of hacking, theft and other criminal activity associated with digital currencies.”